simonesilvestroni/m2m-website/_posts/2021-04-03-daw-from-logic-to-pro-tools-to-reaper-part-2.md

 This is a huge one for me.
 REAPER has a [scripting engine](https://www.reaper.fm/sdk/reascript/reascript.php).
 It’s a DAW that can be **manipulated through programming**, whether it’s Python, Lua, or its own open source language (EEL).
 Even without being a coder, a lot can still be achieved with the myriad of stock commands (_actions_), shortcuts and mouse modifiers alone, not to mention the possibility of creating multi-layered **custom actions** (basically: macros).

-{% include pattern-figure.html image="/assets/images/daw-reaper-custom-actions.png" caption="The actions window, featuring my current custom macros at the top" width="768" height="339" %}
+{% include pattern-figure.html image="({{ site.url }}/assets/images/daw-reaper-custom-actions.png" caption="The actions window, featuring my current custom macros at the top" width="768" height="339" %}

 **REAPER is fast** and allows access to each and every function by hitting the <kbd>?</kbd> shortcut, which opens the **actions list**.